-It is anticipated differences of opinion may arise between LDE management and the BIA related to BIA audit report observations.
-At its September 1996 meeting, the following process was adopted by the BESE to address these differences of opinion/issues:
+Differences of opinion may arise between LDE management and the BIA related to BIA audit report observations.
+At its September 1996 meeting, the BESE adopted the following process to address these differences of opinion/issues:

 - 1. The audit report is prepared, issued, and distributed by the BIA as per the normal process for distributing audit reports. - 2.
 The BESE members and the Audit Review Committee receive the audit report. - 3.
-Upon reviewing the report, the Chairman of the Finance Audit Review Committee recommends unresolved issues be referred to the Superintendent of Education for resolution. - 4.
+Upon reviewing the report, the Chairman of the Finance Audit Review Committee recommends unresolved issues are be referred to the Superintendent of Education for resolution. - 4.
 The Superintendent meets with the management and the BIA to discuss the basis/reasons for disagreement and review any pertinent documents. - 5.
 At the next Audit Review Committee meeting, the Superintendent submits for BESE approval a report of the recommendation(s) regarding resolution for each disputed issue(s). - 6.
 Upon BESE approval, the Superintendent, or designee, acts to implement the approved recommendation(s) for resolution. - 7.
-Unresolved issues placed in a pending status until resolution occurs.
+Unresolved issues are held in a pending status until resolution occurs.